-The library is currently closed due to COVID-19.
+We’re very close to announcing the Grand Opening date of the SCAC Community Library!
+Stay tuned!
 Below are links to library resources that you can use to access scholarly articles, newspapers, and the Gila County Library Districts e-book collection.

 Arizonans can explore thousands of online articles and images from popular magazines, scholarly journals, current newspapers and other reference works through their public library websites.
 We encourage you to use your public library’s website to access these resources.
 If you are not connecting through your library’s website, you will be asked to enter your home zip code to continue.

 You will need to use your library card number and your pin to access the e-books.
 If you do not have a Gila County Library Card please contact Elaine Votruba, she can assist you with obtaining a e-resource card to access the electronic books and audio books from Gila County Libraries.

 Email: firstname.lastname@example.org or you may call her 928-402-8768.